Honeymoon in Morocco:

 Planning ahead makes a real difference in Morocco.
 Here are some honest, experience-based recommendations for couples planning their first visit.

-- Safety: Morocco is a welcoming and generally safe destination for couples, including solo female travelers.
+- Safety: Morocco is a welcoming and generally safe destination for couples.
 Sticking to well-traveled areas, using licensed guides, and staying aware in crowded souks is common sense rather than necessity.
 Read more about safety in Morocco for tourists before you travel.

 - Getting around: Hiring a private driver or joining a guided tour is the most comfortable way to move between cities.
 Trains connect Casablanca, Fes, Marrakech, and Rabat efficiently.
 For the desert, private transfers are strongly recommended.